Contact Us for a Free Consultation (213) 542-0979

 Potential Defenses To A California Murder Charge – Penal Code 187

-When it comes to a murder under California Penal Code 187 or a manslaughter case or any case, a person always has the ability to argue a defense.
-Really these defenses, when it comes to murder cases, attempted murder and manslaughter, spin around the facts of the case.
+When it comes to murder under California Penal Code 187 or a manslaughter case or any case, a person always can argue a defense.
+Really, these defenses, when it comes to murder cases, attempted murder, and manslaughter, spin around the facts of the case.

-In self-defense, when someone is defending themselves, they are entitled to use force which is reasonably necessary to defend them.
-If they use too much force in their attempt to defend themselves then they have gone too far and could be charged with murder.
+In self-defense, when someone is defending themselves, they are entitled to use force, which is reasonably necessary to defend them.
+If they use too much force in their attempt to protect themselves, then they have gone too far and could be charged with murder.

 This is a question for the jury to decide in terms of whether or not someone has gone above and beyond what they are able to do under the circumstances.
-A perfect example would be if someone challenges another person to a fist fight and they pull out a gun and shoot them.
+A perfect example would be if someone challenges another person to a fistfight, pulls out a gun, and shoots them.

 Alibi Defense for a Penal Code 187 Murder Charge

 The case was quickly dismissed.
-The only problem with an alibi is you have to have real clear and specific evidence that supports the alibi.
-If you try and make an alibi defense in a murder case and the prosecutor can poke holes in it and make it look like you are lying then that carries with it a big problem.
+The only problem with an alibi is that you have to have clear and specific evidence supporting it.
+If you try to make an alibi defense in a murder case and the prosecutor can poke holes in it and make it look like you are lying, then that carries with it a big problem.

-Defense of others is another viable defense in a case.
-Mutual combat is another theory where two people challenge each other to a fight and someone ends up dying and that could be a self-defense category case.
-If someone agrees to fight and they lose the fight then that is just too bad for them.
+The defense of others is another viable defense in a case.
+Mutual combat is another theory where two people challenge each other to a fight, and someone ends up dying, which could be a self-defense category case.
+If someone agrees to fight and they lose the battle, then that is just too bad for them.

 Does California Have A Stand-Your-Ground Law?

 California does have a stand-your-ground law.
 Someone can stand their ground when it comes to defending themselves.
-If someone attacks a person, they can certainly defend themselves but they can only use reasonable force.
+If someone attacks a person, they can certainly protect themselves, but they can only use reasonable force.
 They cannot go too far.

-When it comes to this stand-your-ground concept, there are all kinds of cases on it.
-It comes down to common-sense and reasonableness.
+There are all kinds of cases regarding this stand-your-ground concept.
+It comes down to common sense and reasonableness.
 If it looks like a person is doing something reasonable in defending themselves based on the circumstances, the prosecutors are not going to prosecute.
-If they do, a good defense attorney is going to tear their case apart and they are going to lose.
+If they do, a good defense attorney will tear their case apart, and they will lose.

 Menu